Harold A. Skaarup (www.SilverHawkAuthor.com)

 Reserve Officer University Training Plan (ROUTP) Officer Cadets, CFB Shilo, Manitoba, summer of 1973 (Author standing 3rd from the right).

-1 Canadian Mechanized Brigade Group, Sarcee Barracks, CFB Calgary, Alberta, June 1975 (Author standing 8th from the left).
+1 Canadian Mechanized Brigade Group, Sarcee Barracks, CFB Calgary, Alberta, June 1975 (Author standing in the centre row, 8th from the left).

 Reserve Intelligence Officer training, Intelligence Company, Canadian Forces School of Intelligence and Security (CFSIS), CFB Borden, Ontario, summer 1975.
 Standing: Lt Skaarup, 2Lt Painter, Maj Veinotte, Lt ?, Lt Harrison, Lt Watts, Lt McLeod, Lt ?.
 Seated: Capt Brawne, Capt Young, Maj Watts, WO Handson.